-A wise person once said never to expect one hundred percent support from any individual who was not personally involved in devising a change which had an impact on his work.
+A wise person once said never to expect 100% support from any individual who was not personally involved in devising a change which had an impact on their work.
 The wise person was right.

-People don't mind change once they get used to the idea and have had the opportunity to have an impact on the direction of the change.
-Even asking an employee's opinion and then later choosing another direction is significantly better than never giving the employee a voice in the change at all.
+People don't mind change once they get used to the idea and have had the opportunity to provide input about the direction of the change.
+Even asking an employee's opinion and then later choosing another direction is significantly better than never giving the employee a voice in the change.

-Creating a work environment in which employees feel as if they have the power to initiate change is also positive and a tribute to your work culture.
+Creating a work environment where employees feel they have the power to initiate change is also positive and a tribute to your work culture.
 But, more frequently, employees find themselves caught up in changes that others are initiating.

 In these instances, what employees do mind is being changed.
 Having no voice in a change that will affect their job or workflow is treating your adult employees like children.
 They resent it, and you have created something for them to push back against—never a good situation when you need your employees to change.

-In any change, especially ones that affect a complete organization, it is impossible to involve every employee in each decision.
-Respondents to our change management questions over the years suggest, however, that when change works, more often than not it's because the organization has gone out of its way to use employee involvement.
+In any change, especially one that affects the entire organization, it's impossible to involve every employee in each decision.
+But when change works, more often than not it's because the organization has gone out of its way to use employee involvement.

 Employee Involvement in Effective Change Management